My Little Story (And Why I'm Here)

 Something big had been missing from my life.

-Or should I say... something Little? 😉 (see what I did there?)
+Or should I say... something Little? 😉 (see what I did there??)

 For the first time in years, freelancing had taken a complete backseat.
-That first year of parenthood left zero space for anything "extra," and it had been the longest break from Little Orange Studio ever.
-That spark was missing, and I could feel it.
+That first year being a mom left zero space for anything "extra," and it had been the longest break from Little Orange Studio ever.

 But I couldn't squeeze more in.

-I know, I know—it was everything I didn't have time for and everything I desperately needed.
+It was everything I didn't have time for and everything I desperately needed.

 Something just clicked back into place.
 For the first time since becoming a mom, I didn't feel guilty while working—I actually felt energized.
 Like myself again.